United Kingdom Mortgage/Loan Broker Market Size and Share

 By End-User: Business Segment Accelerates Despite Personal Dominance

-Personal customers segment accounted for 79.62 of % the UK mortgage broker market size in 2024.
+The personal customers segment accounted for 79.62% of % the United Kingdom mortgage broker market size in 2024.
 First-time buyers demand detailed guidance through high loan-to-value schemes, while remortgagers seek cost-efficient switches amid payment-shock concerns.
 High-net-worth borrowers rely on specialist structuring for cross-border income streams.

 UK Mortgage / Loan Broker Market: Market Share by End-User